 An interviewer wants to understand how you manage frustration.
 They want to be assured that you have healthy strategies for resolving interpersonal conflicts and won’t be bogging your manager down with every little complaint.

-What the interviewer is looking for in an answer
+What the interviewer is looking for in an answer about difficult coworkers

 Employees who are rude, headstrong, or arrogant are hard to manage and bring down the morale of the whole team.
 A hiring manager wants to uncover these undesirable qualities before hiring, and your answer to a question about working with people you don’t get along with can be revealing.